rypeguero/logn-pacific-cyber-range/README.md

-# Microsoft SOC Cyber Range
+# Log(N) Pacific SOC Cyber Range

-This repository documents my hands-on Security Operations Center (SOC) cyber range practice using **Microsoft Sentinel, Microsoft Defender for Endpoint, Kusto Query Language (KQL), Azure, and Tenable.io**.
+This repository documents my hands-on Security Operations Center (SOC) cyber range practice using **Microsoft Sentinel, Microsoft Defender for Endpoint, Kusto Query Language (KQL), Azure, and Tenable.io** for alert triage, threat hunting, and vulnerability management practice.

-The purpose of this repo is to show my process for investigating alerts, reviewing logs, analyzing endpoint activity, prioritizing vulnerabilities, and documenting remediation steps in a controlled lab environment.
+The purpose of this repo is to show my process for investigating alerts, reviewing logs, analyzing endpoint activity, prioritizing vulnerabilities, and documenting remediation steps in a controlled environment.

 ## Purpose